CenterForOpenScience/waterbutler/docs/api.rst

     Method:       PUT
     Query Params: ?kind=file&name={new_file_name}
     Body (Raw):   <file data (not form-encoded)>
-    Success:      201 Created or 200 OK + new file representation
+    Success:      201 Created + new file representation
+    Example:      PUT /resource/mst3k/provider/osfstorage/?kind=file&name=foo-file

 To upload a file to a folder, issue a PUT request to the folder's upload link with the raw file data in the request body, and the kind and name query parameters set to 'file' and the desired name of the file.
 The response will contain a WaterButler file entity that describes the new file.
-If a file with the same name already exists in the folder, it will be considered a new version.
-In this case, the response will be a 200 OK.
+If a file with the same name already exists in the folder, the server will return a 409 Conflict error response.
+The file may be updated via the url in the create response's `/links/upload` attribute.

 **Update Existing File (file)**